monero-rs/base58-monero/README.md

 ## Features

-By default only `check` feature is enabled.
+By default only `check` and `std` features are enabled.
 If you don't want to include all default features in your project:

 ```toml
 [dependencies.base58-monero]
 version = "1"
 default-features = false
 ```

+### `std`

+Disable this feature if you want to build in a `no_std` environment.
+This feature is required when `steam` is enabled.

 ### `check`